The Top 5 Supplements for Acne

 5. Chromium

-There is some evidence that Chromium improves acne symptoms, with Examine.com rating the evidence as grade C. Chromium as a supplement is a mineral derived from dietary (also synthesised), commonly taken as capsule.
+There is some evidence that Chromium improves acne symptoms.
+Grade C, according to Examine.com.
+Chromium as a supplement is a mineral derived from dietary (also synthesised), commonly taken as capsule.
 Studies typically use 200–1000mcg.

 Chromium is a trace mineral that plays a role in how the body processes carbohydrates and fats.
 It is known to improve insulin sensitivity and can help to reduce blood sugar spikes, particularly in people with type 2 diabetes or insulin resistance.
 It can also help to reduce cravings for carbohydrates and sugar.
 It is found naturally in wholegrains, broccoli, and meat, and is available as a capsule.
 Chromium picolinate is the most commonly used and well-absorbed form.